 Swap contracts: Certain Trading Companies of the Partnership strategically allocate a portion or all of their assets to total return swaps selected at the direction of the General Partner.
 A swap is a bilaterally negotiated agreement between two parties to exchange cash flows based upon an asset, rate or some other reference index.
 In a typical swap, two parties agree to exchange the returns (or differentials in rates of return) earned or realized on one or more particular predetermined investments or instruments.
 The gross returns to be exchanged or "swapped" between the parties are calculated with respect to a "notional amount" (i.e., the amount or value of the underlying asset used in computing the particular interest rate, return, or other amount to be exchanged) in a particular investment, or in a "basket" of commodities or other investments representing a particular index.
+A Trading Company's investment in swap agreements will likely vary over time due to cash flows, asset allocations and market movements.
+The swap agreements serve to diversify the investment holdings of the Partnership and to provide access to programs and commodity trading advisors that would not otherwise be available to the Partnership, and are not used for hedging purposes.

-Changes in the value of the swap agreement are recognized as unrealized gains or losses in the consolidated statement of operations by marking to market on a daily basis to reflect the value of the swap agreement at the end of each day as reported by the swap counterparty.
-Realized gains and losses from a decrease in the notional value of the swap are recognized on trade date.
-A liquidation payment received or made at the termination of the swap agreement will first be offset against the swap balance outstanding at the time the position is liquidated, with the remainder being recorded as a realized gain or loss in the consolidated statement of operations.
+Changes in the value of the swap agreements are recognized as unrealized gains or losses in the consolidated statement of operations by marking to market on a daily basis to reflect the value of the swap agreement at the end of each day as reported by the swap counterparty.
+The final exchange amount based on the swap value at the termination of the swap agreement will be recorded as a realized gain or loss in the consolidated statement of operations.
 Through its Trading Companies the Partnership has entered into total return swaps with Deutsche Bank AG.
 The Partnership maintains cash as collateral to secure its obligations under the swaps.
-As of December 31, 2017 and 2016, the notional value of the swaps was \$56,138,617 and \$60,638,617, respectively, and the cash margin balance was \$13,982,500 and \$12,996,500, respectively.
-The swaps were effective July 1, 2015 and April 5, 2016 and have a term of five years and three years, respectively.
+As of December 31, 2018 and 2017, the notional value of the swaps was \$31,317,256 and \$56,138,617, respectively, and the cash margin balance was \$6,290,000 and \$13,982,500, respectively, which is included in equity in brokers' trading accounts on the consolidated statements of financial condition.
+The swaps were effective July 1, 2015 and April 5, 2016 and have termination dates of July 1, 2020 and March 29, 2019, respectively.

 Statement of cash flows: The Partnership has elected not to provide statements of cash flows as permitted by FASB ASC 230, Statement of Cash Flows.
-The Partnership noted that as of and for the years ended December 31, 2017, 2016, and 2015, substantially all investments were highly liquid, all investments are carried at fair value, the Partnership carried no debt, and the statements of changes in partners' capital (net asset value) is presented.
+The Partnership noted that as of and for the years ended December 31, 2018, 2017, and 2016, substantially all investments were highly liquid, all investments are carried at fair value, the Partnership carried no debt, and the statements of changes in partners' capital (net asset value) is presented.